junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 443
-congress: 112th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 443

-That the bill from the House of Representatives (H.R.
-443) entitled “An Act to provide for the conveyance of certain property from the United States to the Maniilaq Association located in Kotzebue, Alaska.”, do pass with the following
+> To provide for the conveyance of certain property from the United States to the Maniilaq Association located in Kotzebue, Alaska.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Conveyance of property